MIT-SPARK/Kimera-VIO/README.md

 Kimera-VIO is a Visual Inertial Odometry pipeline for accurate State Estimation from **Stereo** + **IMU** data.
 (Mono-only capabilities soon to be released).

-## Related Publications
+## Publications

-We kindly ask to cite the papers below if you find this library useful:
+We kindly ask to cite our paper if you find this library useful:

  - A. Rosinol, M. Abate, Y. Chang, L. Carlone. [**Kimera: an Open-Source Library for Real-Time Metric-Semantic Localization and Mapping**](https://arxiv.org/abs/1910.02490). arXiv preprint [arXiv:1910.02490](https://arxiv.org/abs/1910.02490).
  ```